-At December 31, 2011, we had state net operating loss carryforwards of \$8.2 million that will expire between 2013 and 2027.
+At December 31, 2012, we had state net operating loss carryforwards of \$7.4 million for certain legal entities that will expire between 2013 and 2028.
 The use of these state net operating losses is limited to the future taxable income of separate legal entities.
-Based on expectations of future taxable income, management believes that it is more likely than not that the results of operations will not generate sufficient taxable income to realize the net operating loss benefits for \$7.3 million in state loss carryforwards.
-As a result, a valuation allowance has been provided for \$7.3 million of these state loss carryforwards.
-The valuation allowance on these certain state loss carryforwards was approximately \$0.3 million at December 31, 2011 and 2010.
+Based on expectations of future taxable income, management believes that it is more likely than not that the results of operations for the related legal entities will not generate sufficient taxable income to realize the net operating loss benefits for these state loss carryforwards.
+As a result, a valuation allowance has been provided for these state loss carryforwards.
+The valuation allowance on these certain state loss carryforwards was approximately \$0.3 million at December 31, 2012.